 Put down your phone

-I know this can be hard, but spending a Sunday afternoon without your phone is one of the best things you can do.
-It’s so important to disconnect and spend time by yourself, with friends or with family.
+We know this can be hard (it's hard for us too!), but spending a Sunday afternoon without your phone is one of the best things you can do.
+It’s important to disconnect and spend time by yourself, with friends or with family.
 Interpersonal relationships are so necessary for a healthy life, but being on your phone limits that.

 Leave your phone in another room, or put it in a drawer.
-You will soon forget it even exists.
+It might be hard for the first little while, but TikTok will always be there when you get back!

 Meditating is so important for your mental health.
 You only need to do it 10-15 minutes a day and the list of benefits can change your life.
 It reduces stress, controls anxiety and makes you become more mindful and self aware.
 It’s great to do when you first wake up, so you begin your day in a positive headspace, or right before bed to recompress from your day.
 Even a few deep breaths with your eyes closed in the middle of your day can help relieve stress.